-My parents were self employed and to earn some extra money they often would sell used items at the local flea market in Houston/Pearland.
+After my parents closed their restaurant, they remained self-employed.
+To earn some extra money, they often would sell used items at the local flea market in Houston/Pearland.
 It was not an easy task, to say the least.
-So in preparation for the long hours at the flea market, my Mom would slow cook a chuck roast in the crock pot.
+So, in preparation for the long hours at the flea market, my mom would slow cook a chuck roast in the crock pot.
 Early Saturday mornings would consist of some quick chorizo con huevo tacos, but on Sunday we would feast on the most delicious beef tacos or tortas out of the slow cooker.
 A quick pico de gallo and sliced avocado was all we needed to enjoy this tasty meal.

 Roasted Tomatillo Serrano Salsa with Avocado.
 This another variation the the “Green Sauce” as my friends have named it!